Vysehrad – A Magic Place in Prague

 Another surprise was when we entered the castle driving the car and nobody charged us for anything.
 In fact, as we found out later, the Vyšehrad Castle is not really a common tourist attraction although it is simply fantastic.
 The good thing was that we could visit everything with little people around.

-What is known as the Vyšehrad Castle is actually a large area comprising different attractions that we slowly discovered while walking around the
+What is known as the Vyšehrad Castle is actually a large area comprising different attractions that we slowly discovered while walking around the premises.

 A Bit of History